webex/react-widgets/test/journeys/testplan.md

       - closes the people roster widget
     - accessibility
       - should have no accessibility violations
-  - Feature Flags (Test Users Created)
-    - Roster Feature Flag
-      - has a roster for user with feature flag
-      - does not have a roster for user without flag
   - Meet widget (Test Users Created)
     - pre call experience
       - has a call button